Environment viewed from the particle and slowdown for ballistic RWRE in low dimensions: Introduction

-In \cite{bolthausen2002static}, Bolthausen and Sznitman showed that $Q$ exists for certain high-dimensional ballistic random walks.
-Their methods relied on bounding the number of intersections of independent random walks.
+In \cite{bolthausen2002static}, Bolthausen and Sznitman showed that $Q$ exists for certain high-dimensional ballistic RWRE.
 In \cite{berger2016local}, Berger, Cohen and Rosenthal extended their result by proving that for $d \geq 4$ and under condition $(T)$, the static and dynamic points of view of the environment are equivalent.
-In addition, they also proved a local limit theorem for the quenched heat kernel.
-The main technical step in their proof, which goes back to \cite{berger2012slowdown}, is bounding certain martingale differences in terms of the number of intersection of two independent random walks in the same environment.
-Due to the small number of intersection in high dimensions, \cite{berger2016local} and \cite{bolthausen2002static} were able to prove the existence of $Q$ for $d \geq 4$.
-The authors also conjectured that for $\Z^2$, where there are many intersections, there is no invariant measure equivalent to $P$.
-Our first result is that for $d=2$ and $d=3$ such an invariant measure exists, which disproves their conjecture, as well as a local limit theorem. \begin{theorem} Let $d \geq 2$, and assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
-Then there exists a unique invariant probability measure $Q$ on $\Omega$ which is invariant with respect to $\mathcal R$ and is equivalent to $P$.
-Furthermore, we have for $P$-almost every $\omega \in \Omega$
+For both papers, the methods relied on bounding the number of intersections of independent random walks in the same environment.
+Intersection estimates often appear in RWRE, since small number of intersections is a proxy for mixing of the random walk.
+Due to the small number of intersections in high dimensions, \cite{berger2016local} and \cite{bolthausen2002static} were able to prove the existence of $Q$ for $d \geq 4$.
+In \cite{berger2016local}, the authors also conjectured that for $d=2$, where there are many intersections, there is no invariant measure equivalent to $P$.